dinzur/ML-e-commerce-project/README.md

 The chosen model Random Forest, which achieved AUC score of 92.3%.

-During the project, we made an horrible mistake - we normalized the test set values.
+During the project, we made an horrible mistake - we normalized the test set values.<br>
-That's the reason why we didn't get the bonus for the highest AUC score.
+That's the reason why we didn't get the bonus for the highest AUC score.<br>
 We fixed that mistake and from now on it won't happen again.
 As the saying goes - "A person who makes few mistakes makes little progress".

 The project was written in Jupyter Notebook in Python.